 Who has the cheapest state minimum auto insurance for seniors in Washington?

-According to our data, PEMCO offers the cheapest state minimum auto insurance for seniors in Washington at about $236 a year, on average.
-Geico and State Farm also scored high when it comes to cheap state minimum insurance coverage for seniors in Washington.
+Based on our data, $236 offers the lowest state minimum auto insurance rates for seniors in Washington, at $236 yearly.
+Geico and State Farm also provide affordable rates on state minimum coverage for seniors in Washington.

 Which companies offer the cheapest liability car insurance for seniors in Washington?